Greatest Hits (The Cars album)

 Greatest Hits is a greatest hits album by American rock band the Cars, released on October 25, 1985, by Elektra Records.
 "Tonight She Comes", a previously unreleased song, and a remix of "I'm Not the One" were issued as singles to support the album.
+Conspicuously missing from the track list, fan favorite "It's All I Can Do."
 It was a commercial success, going six-times platinum.
+It was remastered for gold CD by Steve Hoffman in 1998 for DCC Compact Classics.